 of the program are prepared for maintenance jobs in a variety

 of workplaces such as schools, hospitals, banks, government agencies and independent contractors.

-Upon satisfactory completion of the first semester of the Electromechanical Technology program, students earn a Certificate of Proficiency in Industrial Equipment Repair.
+Upon satisfactory completion of the first semester of the ET program, students will earn a certificate of proficiency in Industrial Equipment Repair.
 This certificate of proficiency acknowledges that the student has developed basic competencies in industrial electricity and mechanics for limited entry-level maintenance jobs (usually outside of the industrial setting unless the student has multiple years of maintenance work experience).

-Students continuing on to satisfactorily complete the one-year Electromechanical Technology program will earn a Technical Certificate.
-Graduates of the Electromechanical Technology program should possess those skills necessary to compete for entry-level maintenance jobs in a variety of workplace settings and apprentice/trainee positions in the industrial setting.
-Students pursuing high-demand, high-wage maintenance jobs in the industrial setting should note that these jobs usually require advanced training (at least two years) and/or maintenance work experience.
+Students continuing on to satisfactorily complete the one-year ET program will earn a technical certificate.
+Graduates of the ET program should possess those skills necessary to compete for entry-level maintenance jobs in a variety of workplace settings and apprentice/trainee positions in the industrial setting.
+Students pursuing high-demand, high-wage maintenance jobs in the industrial setting should note that these jobs usually require advance training (at least two years) and/or maintenance work experience.